 Independent judiciary

-Since assuming office in late 2017, President Lourenço has placed a strong emphasis on combating corruption.
-The prosecution of certain high-profile individuals with ties to former President dos Santos, most notably his daughter Isabel and son José Filomeno, initially received widespread praise both domestically and internationally.
-However, during the period under review, it became evident that this anti-corruption effort was selective in nature.
-While those under investigation had been significant beneficiaries of corruption during the previous administration, President Lourenço’s own family and associates concurrently gained increased economic prominence.
+Since taking office in late 2017, President Lourenço has emphasized combating corruption.
+The prosecution of high-profile individuals with ties to former President dos Santos, most notably his daughter Isabel and his son José Filomeno, initially drew widespread praise at home and abroad.

 Prosecution of office abuse

-Despite some initial improvements at the beginning of President Lourenço’s first term, the human rights situation in Angola remains deeply concerning.
-While civil rights are protected by law, fundamental rights such as the right to life, liberty and physical integrity are frequently violated, particularly for marginalized groups and government critics.
+Despite some initial improvements early in President Lourenço’s first term, Angola’s human rights situation remains deeply troubling.
+While civil rights are protected by law, fundamental rights such as the rights to life, liberty and physical integrity are frequently violated, particularly for marginalized groups and government critics.

-Instances of arbitrary arrests, torture and extrajudicial killings by state security forces, though not widespread, continue to occur despite existing legal safeguards.
-This is especially prevalent in Cabinda, where civil society activists and suspected supporters of the separatist FLEC movement, along with their family members, face arbitrary house searches, unlawful detention and torture.
-In the diamond-producing regions of Lunda Norte and Lunda Sul, the local population is subjected to human rights abuses by the military, police, and private security forces, including torture and extrajudicial killings.
-In urban areas such as Luanda and provincial capitals, female street vendors are routinely pursued and physically assaulted by the police, often experiencing sexual harassment.
+Instances of arbitrary arrests, torture and extrajudicial killings by state security forces – though not widespread – continue despite existing legal safeguards.
+These abuses are especially prevalent in Cabinda, where civil society activists and suspected supporters of the separatist FLEC movement, along with their family members, face arbitrary house searches, unlawful detention and torture.
+In the diamond-producing regions of Lunda Norte and Lunda Sul, the local population is subjected to human rights abuses by the military, police and private security forces, including torture and extrajudicial killings.
+In urban areas such as Luanda and provincial capitals, female street vendors are routinely pursued and physically assaulted by the police and often experience sexual harassment.
 Their merchandise is frequently confiscated or destroyed.
-Additionally, “marginals,” which refers to unemployed youth suspected of being gang members, are regularly killed by the police in summary executions.
+Additionally, “marginals” – a term for unemployed youth suspected of being gang members – are regularly killed by the police in summary executions.

-While Angola’s legal framework protects religious freedom and the rights of individuals based on sexual orientation and identity, fringe Christian movements and the small Angolan Muslim community face systematic repression.
+While Angola’s legal framework protects religious freedom and the rights of individuals based on sexual orientation and identity, fringe Christian movements and the small Angolan Muslim community have faced systematic repression.
 This includes the demolition of “unauthorized” places of worship and instances of police violence.
-The country’s first and only LGBTQ+ association, Associação Íris Angola (named after “rainbow” in Portuguese), was only legalized in 2018, following years of bureaucratic and legal obstacles since its establishment in 2013.
-According to the association, violence and discrimination against LGBT individuals remain pervasive in Angola.
-However, in January 2019, a new penal code abolished a colonial-era provision related to “vices against nature” that had effectively banned homosexual practices and introduced a new law criminalizing discrimination based on sexual orientation.
+The country’s first and only LGBTQ+ association, Associação Íris Angola (named after “rainbow” in Portuguese), was legalized only in 2018, after years of bureaucratic and legal obstacles following its establishment in 2013.
+According to the association, violence and discrimination against LGBTQ+ individuals remain pervasive in Angola.
+In January 2019, however, a new penal code abolished a colonial-era provision related to “vices against nature” that had effectively banned homosexual practices and introduced a law criminalizing discrimination based on sexual orientation.
 Nonetheless, the same penal code also introduced a provision penalizing “insults against the state, its symbols, and its organs,” effectively criminalizing any criticism of the president.

 Civil rights